On the Sensitivity of k-Uniform Hypergraph Properties: -Uniform Hypergraph Property with Sensitivity

 Finally we consider $s^1(f)$.
 When there exists such an $\mathcal{H}$ inside the graph, the only way to eliminate it is to either remove an edge inside $\mathcal{H}$ or add an edge with more than $i-1$ vertices in $V(\mathcal{H})$.
 Thus we have

-The second term represents adding an edge with too many vertices in $V(\mathcal{H})$ - we only need to consider the case of having exactly $i$ vertices in $\mathcal{H}$ because it is asymptotically the dominating term.
+The second term represents the case of adding an edge with at least $i$ vertices in $V(\mathcal{H})$.
+We only need to consider the second term because it is the asymptotically dominating term.
 It then follows that we have

-\end{proof} By looking at special cases of this result, we can find a $k$-uniform hypergraph property for any $k$ odd with sensitivity $O(v^{k/2})$. \begin{cor} There exists a $k$-uniform hypergraph property with sensitivity $O(v^{k/2})$, for all $k$. \end{cor} \begin{proof} An example with $k=2$ was given before.
+\end{proof} By looking at special cases of this result, we can find a $k$-uniform hypergraph property with sensitivity $O(v^{k/2})$. \begin{cor} There exists a $k$-uniform hypergraph property with sensitivity $O(v^{k/2})$, for all $k$. \end{cor} \begin{proof} An example with $k=2$ was given before.
 For $k\geq 3$, any solution to the equation $i(1-t)=\frac{k}{2}$ for $t\in[0,1]$ and $i\in\mathbb{N}$ works, and specifically for every $i\geq\frac{k}{2}$, setting $t=1-\frac{k}{2i}$ yields the desired result. \end{proof}

 We now introduce a lemma which will allow us, in certain cases, to obtain a tight lower bound on $s^0(f)$.

 \begin{lem} Let $q$ be a prime power and $d \leq q$. $\forall\ell\in\mathbb{N}$, there exists a collection of sets $S_1, ..., S_m \subseteq [q^{\ell+1}]$ such that $|S_i| = q$ for all $i$ and $|S_i \cap S_j| < d$ for $i \neq j$ and $m = q^{d\ell}$. \end{lem} \begin{proof} Let $f : \mathbb{F}_q \rightarrow \mathbb{F}^\ell_q$ be such that $f(x) = (f_1(x), ... ,f_k(x))$ where each $f_i$ is a degree $k-1$ polynomial over $\mathbb{F}_q$.
 Then each $f$ corresponds to a set of $q$ $(k+1)$-tuples, $S_f = \{(x,f_1(x),...,f_k(x))\text{ } |\text{ } x \in \mathbb{F}_q\}$.